mhkfchun/mhkfchun.github.io/essays/learning-to-fish.md

 <img class="ui medium center floated image" src="../images/fishing.jpg">

-## I have been given a lot of fish, now I am ready to start fishing.
+## I have been given a lot of fish, now I'm ready to start fishing.